mjolnika/tj_crawler/README.md

-# Crawlers for automatic article collection from online papers for corpus of Tajik language
+# Crawlers for automatic article collection from online papers for the corpus of Tajik language

 everyday.py downloads papers from the previous day archive.py downloads archive of articles all the way untill the day of script execution